Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 3.1: Overview of twilight

 Twilight is the transitional stage in between day and night, after sunset or before sunrise.
 The definition from timeanddate.com: "Twilight occurs when Earth's upper atmosphere scatters and refracts sunlight which illuminates the lower atmosphere."
-To be truly darkwards, it is important to know the stages of darkness/twilight.
+The upper atmosphere is still illuminated by sunlight during less advanced stages of sundown for the same geometrical reason that the higher you are, the more objects you can see over with the steeper line of sight.
+The higher you are, the more you can see of low curvatures of the horizon that are invisible at ground level.

 Image provided by timeanddate.com